Bundling Home and Auto Insurance: Average Savings & Best Companies

 Secure

-Most consumers can expect to save 15–25% on their combined premiums when bundling home and auto.
+Most consumers can realistically expect to save 10% to 25% on their combined premiums when bundling home and auto in 2026, with the average sitting near 15%.
 Some insurers advertise maximum discounts as high as 40%, though these figures apply only to certain profiles and states.
-The table below breaks down what the top five carriers typically offer in 2026.
+The table below breaks down what the top carriers typically offer this year.

 Company Advertised Bundle Savings Notes